 How to play Dom7 shaped arpeggios!

-Over any dom7 chord, the dom7 arpeggio will always work.
+To put it simply; over any dom7 chord, the dom7 arpeggio will always work.

-The chord shapes also look very similar to the arpeggio shapes so learning all five isn’t actually that difficult, let’s start with the E shape.
+The dom7 chord shapes also look very similar to the arpeggio shapes so learning all five isn’t actually that difficult, let’s start with the E shape.

 The E shaped dom7 arpeggio